nnaben/SOC-AzureProject/README.md

 - Azure Storage Account (named sacyberlab02)
 - Microsoft Sentinel (the same with Log Analytic Workspace (LAW-Cyber-Lab))

-For the "BEFORE" metrics, all resources were originally deployed, exposed to the internet.
-The Virtual Machines had both their Network Security Groups and built-in firewalls wide open, and all other resources are deployed with public endpoints visible to the Internet; aka, no use for Private Endpoints.
+For the "BEFORE" metrics, all resources were initially deployed with exposure to the internet.
+The Virtual Machines had their Network Security Groups and built-in firewalls configured with minimal restrictions, leaving them wide open.
+Additionally, all other resources were deployed with public endpoints accessible from the internet, without utilizing Private Endpoints.

-For the "AFTER" metrics, Network Security Groups were hardened by blocking ALL traffic with the exception of my admin workstation, and all other resources were protected by their built-in firewalls as well as Private Endpoint
+In contrast, for the "AFTER" metrics, Network Security Groups were strengthened by blocking all traffic except from my admin workstation.
+Furthermore, all other resources were secured using their built-in firewalls and configured with Private Endpoints for added protection.

 ## Attack Maps Before Hardening / Security Controls
 ![NSG-Malicious-Allowed-in](https://github.com/user-attachments/assets/0fbcaa00-3aed-4993-8b37-a6e233762ec8)